utiasSTARS/ROB498-flight/instructions/hardware/orange_cube_plus.md

 ## Battery setup

 The flight controller has an internal sensor to monitor and report the battery status.
 Since, the sensor needs to operate across a range of voltages, calibration to your specific battery type may be needed.
-For the LiPo batteries used in this course, the following steps provide instructions to calibrate the battery monitor.
+The following steps provide instructions to calibrate the battery monitor.

 * Connect the flight controller to QGroundControl.
 * Navigate to the "Power" section.
 It should look something like below: